joaohreis/cordova-plugin-background-barcode-scannerx/readme.md

 Disable the device's light.
 If `BBScanner.prepare()` has not been called, this method will throw `CAMERA_ACCESS_DENIED`.

 ### Switch Camera
-QRScanner defaults to the back camera, but can be reversed.
+BBScanner defaults to the back camera, but can be reversed.
 If `BBScanner.prepare()` has not been called, this method will throw `CAMERA_ACCESS_DENIED`.

 If the front camera is unavailable, this method will throw `FRONT_CAMERA_UNAVAILABLE`.